insightsengineering/teal/README.md

 ## Clone and install manually
 1. Clone the repository

-   The repository can be downloaded directly from the `github.com` site as an archive.
-Alternatively, Git command line tools offer the same fuctionality, without the need for manual downloading and unpacking the archive, but require to authenticate to Github.
-You can authenticate using an  key pair or a Personal Access Token (PAT).
-Please refer to excellent Github tutorials on  to [connect to Github using SSH] (https://docs.github.com/en/github/authenticating-to-github connecting-to-github-with-ssh) or [creating and using PAT](https://docs.github.com/en/github authenticating-to-github/  keeping-your-account-and-data-secure/creating-a-personal-access-token).
+   The repository can be downloaded directly from the `github.com` site as an archive (see [Github tutorial on cloning to learn more](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)).
+Alternatively, Git command line tools offer the same functionality, without the need for manual downloading and unpacking the archive, but require to authenticate to Github.
+You can authenticate using a key pair or a Personal Access Token (PAT).
+Please refer to excellent Github tutorials on [connecting to Github using SSH](https://docs.github.com/en/github/authenticating-to-github) or [creating and using PAT](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
    1. Using PAT.
 Input in the Git Bash console, PowerShell or any Linux shell:

       ```